 - Exercise reduces cortisol production.
 Cortisol causes collagen breakdown.

 - Exercise cleanses your skin from the inside.
-Your pores dilate purging the trapped dirt and oil making you less prone to acne.
+Your pores purge the trapped dirt and oil making you less prone to acne.
 Cleanse your skin post workout so the gunk doesn’t reclog your pores.